Bench to Bedside Milestone Submissions

 The video pitch and competition packet are completed before the competition and are part of the overall scoring for the competition.
 The pitch video is a 3-minute oral presentation that illustrates the team’s innovation to the judges.
 Bench to Bedside will provide teams with a 15-minute block with a videographer to record 3 takes of their pitch.
 Sign up for a time with the videographer at the pitch video link.
 Choose one or two team members to present for the video pitch and come prepared with the presentation on a laptop.
 It is recommended teams rehearse the pitch prior to starting the session with the videographer.
 Guidelines of what to include in the video pitch are found here.

 The competition packet is an overview of the clinical problem, market analysis, business plan, design specifications, regulatory strategy and intellectual property analysis for the team’s innovation.
 The competition packet is weighted heavily in the final judging of teams and forms the basis for the pitch video and poster.
 An outline of the competition packet with detailed instructions can be found at this link.
-Also provided are two examples of competition packets from previous winning teams:
+Also provided is an example of a competition packet from previous winning team:

 Posters do not need to be submitted but must be brought to competition night.
 The posters will aid in presentation of teams innovations when being evaluated by the competition night judges.
 More detailed information about the posters can be found here.